pm5k/pm5n/README.md

 The goal of this library is to both open source behaviours I wanted for myself and to provide some form of well-documented library spanning the backend and UI to serve as a guide for folks who may want to develop their own, but find it a little daunting to unpick a fast-moving repo or extension source code.

 # Functionality Glossary

 1. Prompt expansions
    - Node component
    - Custom management UI using a database and a reactive UI
+2. Preview Stack

 # Installation Instructions

 ## ComfyUI Manager

 [Coming Soon]

 ## Prerequisites

 It is assumed you will have ComfyUI set up already, if not - go [here](https://github.com/comfyanonymous/ComfyUI) and set it up using the instructions in the README.

 1. Activate your virtual environment for ComfyUI.
 This can be done by opening your shell (PowerShell, Bash, Zsh..) and changing directories (`cd` command) to the root folder of ComfyUI.

    Example for Windows using a fully qualified path: `cd D:\ComfyUI` then `.\venv\Scripts\Activate.ps1` if using PowerShell or if using CMD (please let it die..) - `.\venv\Scripts\activate.bat`.

 2. Once the environment is active, you can proceed to installation!